uab-cgds-worthey/DITTO/README.md

 #### Run DITTO pipeline

-Please modify the sample in the `model.job` file and submit cheaha job using the command below
+Please make a samplesheet with VCF files and add it in the `model.job` file. submit cheaha job using the command below

 `sbatch model.job`